parisba/heyparis/content/posts/appleid/index.md

 This advice is technically disastrous:

 * **The Legal Catch:** Apple's Terms and Conditions rely on "Termination of Access."
 By closing my account, they have revoked my license to use their services.
-* **The Technical Trap:** If I follow their advice and create a new account on my current devices (which are likely hardware-flagged due to the gift card error), the new account will be instantly linked to the banned one and disabled for circumventing security measures.
+* **The Technical Trap:** If I follow their advice and create a new account on my current devices (which are likely hardware-flagged due to the gift card error), the new account will likely be linked to the banned one and disabled for circumventing security measures.
 * **The Developer Risk:** As a professional Apple Developer, attempting to "dodge" a ban by creating a new ID could lead to my Developer Program membership being permanently blacklisted, amongst other things.

 ## Who I Am